thegridprotocol/spec-core/concepts.md

   - Clients **MUST NOT** send credentials.
   - Servers **MUST** fast-fail the request if credentials are provided.

-> **TODO**: be clear of the distinction between "credentials (not) available", "client authenticated", "client authorized", etc.
+> **TODO**: be clear of the distinction between "credentials (not) available", "client authenticated", "client authorised", etc.

 ### Errors